spidersouris/typst-cv/template/template.typ

   showTitle: true, // true/false show title in heading
   headingsmallcaps: true, // true/false use small caps for headings
   sendnote: false, // set to false to have sideways endnote
-  institutionalEmail: true, // set to true to show institutional email
+  institutionalEmail: false, // set to true to show institutional email
   githubStarIcon: "assets/github-star.svg", // path to GitHub star icon )